 “I frequently remind people that some of what happens during a transition is up to you and some is not,” says Ron Deal, author of The Smart Stepfamily and the web book, Parenting After Divorce at successfulstepfamilies.com.
 “An old African proverb says, ‘When two elephants fight, it is the grass that suffers.’
 Biological parents who fight and refuse to cooperate are trampling on their most prized possessions – their children.”

-Here are Deal's suggestions for diminishing conflict in the midst of transitions:
+Here are Deal’s suggestions for diminishing conflict in co-parenting through transitions:

 - Keep the conversation civil and nonreactive.
 Maybe you are calling about visitation arrangements and the other parent brings up something else.
 Instead of changing topics, perhaps you could respond with, “I know that is a problem -what time should I pick him up?”